djipidi/graphene_django_crud/README.md

 ### Fields

-The GrapheneDjangoCrud class contains configurable operation publishers that you use for exposing create, read, update, and delete mutations against your projected models
+The DjangoCRUDObjectType class contains configurable operation publishers that you use for exposing create, read, update, and delete mutations against your projected models

 for mutating, relation fields may be connected with an existing record or a